How Women Get Heart Smart

 Women’s Heart Health

-Heart Smarter is making heart health more easily attainable for women of all ages so they can lead longer, happier, healthier lives.
+The program outlined in Heart Smarter for Women makes healthier hearts more easily attainable for women of all ages so they can lead longer, happier, healthier lives.
 No matter who you are, you can make it your mission to become smarter about your heart health.

 More than 90%